Konamiman/MSX2-Technical-Handbook/md/Chapter5a.md

 ## 3. KEYBOARD INTERFACE

 Altough the MSX2 keyboard has the same design as that of the MSX1, it is more convenient to use because of the Romand-to-kana translation available for kana input.
-This chapter describes the keyboard interface of the MSX2.
+This section describes the keyboard interface of the MSX2.

 Descriptions of the key aarangement are based on the Japanese keyboard standard; note that data is slightly different for the international MSX versions.